garrandall/popular-music-data/tracks/headlines-drake.md

 Faded way too long I'm floating in and out of consciousness And they sayin' I'm back, I'd agree with that
-I just take my time with all this shit, I still believe in that I had someone tell me I fell off, ooh I needed that And they wanna see me pick back up, well where'd I leave it at I know I exaggerated things, now I got it like that Tuck my napkin in my shirt, 'cause I'm just mobbin' like that
+I just take my time with all this shit, I still believe in that I had someone tell me I fell off, ohI needed that
+And they wanna see me pick back up, well where'd I leave it at I know I exaggerated things, now I got it like that Tuck my napkin in my shirt, 'cause I'm just mobbin' like that